Nikolai Tolstoy

-Count Nikolai Dmitrievich Tolstoy-Miloslavsky (Граф Николай Дмитриевич Толстой-Милославский; born 23 June 1935), better known as Count Nikolai Tolstoy, is a British historian and writer.
-He is a former parliamentary candidate of the UK Independence Party and is the current nominal head of the House of Tolstoy, an aristocratic Russian family.
+Count Nikolai Dmitrievich Tolstoy-Miloslavsky (Граф Николай Дмитриевич Толстой-Милославский; born 23 June 1935) is a Russian–British historian and writer.
+He is a former parliamentary candidate for the UK Independence Party and is the current nominal head of the House of Tolstoy, a Russian noble family.

 Early life

-Born in England in 1935, Tolstoy is of part Russian descent.
+Born in London on 23 June 1935, Tolstoy is of part Russian descent.
 The son of Count Dimitri Tolstoy and Mary Wicksteed, he is a member of the noble Tolstoy family.
-He grew up as the stepson of author Patrick O'Brian, whom his mother married after his parents divorced.
+He grew up as the stepson of the novelist Patrick O'Brian, whom his mother married after his parents divorced.

 On his upbringing he has written:

 Like thousands of Russians in the present century, I was born and brought up in another country and was only able to enter the land of my ancestors as a visitor in later years.
-It was nevertheless a very Russian upbringing, one which impressed on me the unusual nature of my inheritance.
-I was baptised in the Russian Orthodox Church and I worshipped in it.
-I prayed at night the familiar words Oche nash, attended parties where little Russian boys and girls spoke a mixture of languages, and felt myself by manner and temperament to be different than my English friends.
-I think I was the most affected by those melancholy and evocative Russian homes where my elders, for the most part people of great charm and eccentricity, lived surrounded by the relics – ikons, Easter eggs, portraits of Tsar and Tsaritsa, family photographs, and émigré newspapers – of that mysterious, far-off land of wolves, boyars, and snow-forests of Ivan Bilibin's famous illustrations to Russian fairy-tales.
+It was nevertheless a very Russian upbringing, one which impressed on me the unusual nature of my inheritance. (...)
 Somewhere there was a real Russian land to which we all belonged, but it was shut away over distant seas and space of years.

 Tolstoy holds dual British and Russian citizenship.
-He was educated at Wellington College, the Royal Military Academy Sandhurst, and Trinity College Dublin.
+He was educated at Wellington College, the Royal Military Academy Sandhurst and Trinity College Dublin.

 Literary career

 Tolstoy has written a number of books about Celtic mythology.
 In The Quest for Merlin he has explored the character of Merlin, and his Arthurian novel The Coming of the King builds on his research into ancient British history and Welsh mythology.
 He was elected a Fellow of the Royal Society of Literature in 1979.

-He has also written about World War II and its immediate aftermath.
-In 1977, he wrote the book Victims of Yalta, (Note: See Worsthorne, Peregrine (1980).
-"Victims of Yalta by Nikolai Tolstoy") which criticised Operation Keelhaul, the forced handover of Axis collaborates from the Soviet Union to the Soviets by the Allies.
-In 1986 he wrote The Minister and the Massacres, which examined the British Bleiburg repatriations to Josip Broz Tito's Yugoslav government.
-It received much critical praise, as well as criticism by Macmillan's authorised biographer.
+He has also written about the Second World War and its immediate aftermath.
+In 1977 he wrote Victims of Yalta, (Note: See Worsthorne, Peregrine (1980).
+"Victims of Yalta by Nikolai Tolstoy") which criticised the Allied program of repatriation of Soviet citizens after World War II.

+In 1986, Tolstoy wrote The Minister and the Massacres, which examined the British Bleiburg repatriations to Josip Broz Tito's Yugoslav government.
+While reviewers respected Tolstoy's initial archival findings in the Victims of Yalta, mainstream historians quickly rejected the core thesis of The Minister and the Massacres.
+Tolstoy explicitly accused high-ranking British figures, most notably Lord Aldington (Toby Low) and Harold Macmillan (who in his later career became the Prime Minister), of being the masterminds of a deliberate, malicious, and illegal conspiracy to hand over vulnerable refugees to certain death.
+Academic critics argued that Tolstoy had abandoned objective historical methodology, letting an ideological obsession warp complex wartime bureaucratic logistics into an unproven tale of personal moral villainy.
+English-language scholarship and military reviewers immediately targeted the book's heavily polemical, emotional tone.
+Critics noted that Tolstoy frequently ignored contrary evidence, over-relied on selective oral histories, and treated unverified émigré rumors as factual certainties to build his case against the British government.